Richard-Burd/react-redux-portfolio-project/README.md

 ## Next Sprint

-1.) create a new & seperate "Test" component to make sure the React Router
+1.) create a new & separate "Test" component to make sure the React Router
     stuff is working properly.
     a.) create a set of simple links within (and inbetween) the files in them "tests" folder